lizardfs/documentation/source/man/mfsmaster.8.rst

 If the metadata server works with *shadow* personality it acts as backup metadata server ready for immediate deployment as new *master* in case of the current *master* failing.

 Shadow only accepts connections from lizardfs-admin, i.e. mfschunkserver, mfsmetalogger and mfsmount (the client) are not allowed to connect to the *shadow* instance.

-Current metadata server personality is defined in metadata server configuration file and can be changed on the fly from *shadow* to *master* by proper modification and reloading of its configuration file.
+Current metadata server personality is defined in the metadata server configuration file and can be changed on the fly from *shadow* to *master* by proper modification and reloading of its configuration file.